What Have We Learned About Remote Working With Video — Part 1

-In 2019 we were all working side-by-side in our workplaces: brainstorming ideas in the boardroom, solving problems at team meetings and enjoying chats with colleagues at the water cooler.
+In 2019, remote working was a foreign concept.
+We were all happily working side-by-side in our workplaces: brainstorming ideas in the boardroom, solving problems at team meetings and enjoying chats with colleagues at the water cooler.

 But in 2020 the world changed.
-The coronavirus pandemic swept across the globe and we suddenly had to embrace remote working.
+The coronavirus pandemic swept across the globe and we suddenly had to embrace working from home.

 Home offices were makeshift at first, with some people working on laptops balanced on their laps as they sat on their beds.
 But as the impact of the virus worsened, we’ve all had to look at longer term solutions.

 In many cases, getting a suitable chair, desk and eye-level monitor was the easy part.
 Reimagining work processes that previously involved face-to-face collaboration and access to technical experts was trickier.

 Video production is a classic example.
 So when remote working and video production have to go hand-in-hand, what does everyone need?